DiamondLightSource/rootfs/docs/rootfs.rst

 * :doc:`extras`.
 This is a list of all the available packages currently available in the rootfs.

+* :doc:`options`.
+The detailed configuration of the rootfs is managed through "options".

 * :doc:`build-extras`.
 This describes in some detail how the build process for packages works and what needs to be done to add a new package to the list.